OliverSieweke/oliversieweke/content/javascript/inheritance/constructors.md

 A `TypeError` is thrown if `constructor` or `newTarget` are not constructor functions or if `args` is not an array like object.

-Invoking a constructor through `Reflect.construct()` has the exact same effect as calling it with the `new` keyword, except that `new.target` may be set to a different value than the original constructor in step 1 above.
+Invoking a constructor through `Reflect.construct()` has the exact same effect as calling it with the `new` keyword, except that `new.target` may be specified and set to a different value than the original constructor in step 1 above.
 This makes it possible to use the initialisation logic of one constructor while using the `prototype` property of another one.

-`super(...args)`
+### `super(...args)`

 The `super()` invocation can be used inside the constructors of derived classes exclusively and is equivalent to: